-Thank you, Professor Angelina Nunez-Arellanes, for introducing us to your EPCC student Ryoko from Okinawa, Japan.
-Our collaboration resulted in the Japanese language version of AWOL.
+Thank you, Angelina Nunez-Arellanes, for introducing us to Ryoko from Japan.
+Our collaboration resulted in the Japanese language version of A.W.O.L.
 Now available!
 Click on this link to access it.
-DUKEScomics is proud to announce our upcoming invitation to Japan for Tokyo Comic Con 2018!
+DUKEScomics is proud to announce our upcoming invitation to Tokyo Comic Con 2018!

 DUKEScomics’ EPMA Summer Art Camp “COMIC BOOKS + SUPERHEROES”